adgellida/chocolateyautomaticpackages/ReadMe.md

 * Do all packages "checksIfIsInstalled" - checkables if they are installed on system and not to install them if they exist.
 For example "cdex" package.
 * Change name on shortcuts in packages that are not installables (portables).
 For example "AdwCleaner" package.

+PACKAGES WITH SERIOUS PROBLEMS

+* Xonotic - Repair it to installs on the correct location.

 ON FUTURE

 * Do a package (or that choco core integrates the ability) that checks all installed programs and install all the packages of them.
 If a new version is detected on choco installs them.